 Finally, a little something for bass players – the mighty Rumble 200!
 This fella packs a beefy sound driven by 200 watts of raw power, which is enough to get you through any gig and have the neighbors calling the cops when inspirations strikes in the wee hours.

 The amp offers a fairly standard set of audio controls but still manages to deliver an impressive sonic versatility.
 If you want a warm, purring tone to keep the groove under the radar, you got it.
 If you want a mid-driven, treble packed frenzy for funky slap action, you got it too!

 Notable features include a 1/8 inch headphone output jack for silent practice, as you probably don’t want those cops barging in, along with a 1/8 inch AUX input you can fit your Mp3 player into and jam along to your favorite tunes.
 Last, but far from least, the product is backed by the company’s five-year transferable warranty.

 What are the best Fender amps and what can they offer that others don’t?

 Apart from the usual answer – tradition, vibe, great value for money, the answer would have to be the amazing and unique sound.
 The sound of a Fender is distinguishable from miles away, and in helped shape rock, blues rock, and even the classic brand of heavy metal as we know it.

-With that in mind, the best Fender tube amps give you the sound that helped shape the music and culture of an entire century, and that is no small feat.
+With that in mind, the best Fender tube amps and solid-state tubes give you the sound that helped shape the music and culture of an entire century, and that is no small feat.

 But that’s now where the story ends, as Fender is still chugging along and helping artists to craft their unique sonic expressions, and hopefully one of them will be you.